canonical/tdx/README.md

 # Intel® Trust Domain Extensions (TDX) on Ubuntu

 > [!IMPORTANT]
-> **Transition Period Notice**
+> **Project Status**
 >
-> This repository is in a transition period as TDX support matures in Ubuntu:
+> - Starting with **Ubuntu 25.10**, base TDX host support has been fully enabled directly in Ubuntu (no PPA required).
+Guest support was enabled directly in earlier versions of Ubuntu.
 >
-> - **Ubuntu 25.10+**: TDX support for QEMU and libvirt has been upstreamed and is available directly from the Ubuntu archive. **However, attestation support is not available in 25.10** (neither through PPA nor the Ubuntu archive).
+> - Attestation support is still under development.
+We plan to provide partial support in our upcoming release of **Ubuntu 26.04 LTS**.
 >
-> - **Ubuntu 25.04**: Users wanting to test attestation are welcome to try on 25.04, though this OS release is no longer officially supported.
+> - For basic instructions on how to setup TDX, see https://github.com/canonical/tdx/issues/411#issuecomment-3459591350.
 >
-> - **Ubuntu 26.04 LTS** (upcoming): Partial attestation support is planned for the 26.04 LTS release or shortly thereafter.
+> - You can continue to use this Tech Preview on **Ubuntu 25.04 and 24.04**, but they are no longer supported.

 ### Table of Contents:
 * [1.
 Introduction](#introduction)